-Measure Standard Member of local GPS Network Provider can demonstrate participation in the Network Service Provision Policy at local and network level about treatment of torsion.
-On-call rotas ensure surgeon available at all times competent to carry out surgery Compliance with Network Audits Involvement and provision of audit data to the Network Appraisal General paediatric surgery activity/ training should be included in annual appraisal and revalidation
+Measure Standard Audit Provider can demonstrate regular local audit for scrotal exploration outcomes, in reference to any national guidelines Member of local GPS Network Provider can demonstrate participation in the Network Service Provision Every provider should have a clear management policy for this condition in line with the commissioning guidance Compliance with Network Audits Involvement and provision of audit data to the Network Appraisal General paediatric surgery activity/ training should be included in annual appraisal and revalidation

-4.2 Quality Specification/CQUIN (may not be CQUIN)
+5.2 Quality Specification/CQUIN

-Commissioners may wish to include the following measures in the Quality Schedule with providers.
+Commissioners may wish to include the following measures in the quality schedule with providers.
+Improvements could be included in a discussion about a local CQUIN.

-Measure Description Standard/ Data specification Timely intervention Percentage of explorations within 3 hours of decision to operate (excluding those with co- morbidities) 100% Readmission rates 7 and 30 days RCS data Tool Transfer Provider reports numbers and receiving unit Number of patients transferred for surgery Time between initial assessment (1 st receiving unit) and surgery post transfer Patient Experience Provider demonstrates collection and monitoring of parent/carer feedback Trust
+Measure Description Data specification (if required) Timely intervention Percentage of explorations within 3 hours of decision to operate (NCEPOD 2) (excluding those with co-morbidities) 100% Readmission rates 7 and 30 day readmissions Quality Dashboard Transfer (in exceptional circumstances) Provider reports numbers and receiving unit Number of patients transferred for surgery Time between initial assessment (1st receiving unit) and surgery post transfer Patient Experience Provider demonstrates collection and monitoring of parent/carer feedback